MicrosoftDocs/memdocs/memdocs/solutions/tutorial-school-deployment/index.md

 These services are part of the Microsoft 365 stack to help secure access, protect data, and manage risk.

-## Why Intune for Education?
+## Why Intune?

-Windows devices can be managed with Intune for Education, enabling simplified management of multiple devices from a single point.
+Devices can be managed with Intune, enabling simplified management of multiple devices from a single point.

 From enrollment, through configuration and protection, to resetting, Intune for Education helps school IT administrators manage and optimize the devices throughout their lifecycle: